jozala/SMSCodeReader/README.md

 Application is [available on Google Play](https://play.google.com/store/apps/details?id=pl.aetas.android.smscode).

-This source code is licensed using GPLv3 License.
+The program and its source code is distributed under the terms of the GNU General Public License.
 The text of the license is available [here](http://opensource.org/licenses/GPL-3.0)

 If you have any issues with this app - please contact me using email: smskody@aetas.pl